linwang6/CAML/README.md

      -s, --specify (optional)      specific cell type for extend, for example -s CD4:CD8

-### Classification of single-cell/single-nuc/bulk RNA-Seq data
-For the classification of cell types, two input files are needed, one is the normalized gene expression data of single-cell/single-nuc/bulk RNA-Seq, another one file is the cell markers.
-The gene expression data file should be a matrix (cell by gene), the column is the gene expression and the row is the cell ID, for example,
+### Classifing single-cell/nucei or bulk RNA-Seq datasets using a list of gene markers.
+Two input files are required: 1) a samples-by-gene expression table (e.g. log2 counts per 10K), 2) a list of cell-type labels and cell-type specific gene lists.

+The gene-expression data should be in a sample-by-gene tab-separated file:

         "RP11-34P13.3" "FAM138A" "OR4F5" "RP11-34P13.7" "RP11-34P13.8" "RP11-34P13.14" "RP11-34P13.9"
     "AAACCTGAGCATCATC" 0 0 0 0 0 0 0